0x90JMP/0x90JMP.github.io/blog/pythonAesXor/readme.md

 ## Encrypting The Shellcode

-With our returned hex shell code (output.stdout), we will call the function 'aes_encrypt_shellcode(data)' and pass the msfvenom command as data.
+With our returned hex shellcode (output.stdout), we will call the function 'aes_encrypt_shellcode(data)' and pass the msfvenom command as data.
 The following function will assemble the pieces needed to encrypt our data variable.

 ```python
 data = shell_format()